Khushal-B/CLRerNet_Improved/README.md

 ## Results

+> All plots are present in the "plots/" folder

 ### Paper Reproduction

 The following results were obtained by running `tools/test.py` with the EMA model checkpoint.
 The reproduction is verified to fall within the paper's reported variance of 81.43 ± 0.14%.